 I maintain a hybrid practice in which I meet with California-based clients both in-person at my offices in downtown San Rafael in Marin County and in the Castro in San Francisco, and virtually via telehealth.
 From my perspective, the screen is not a barrier - if anything, it can be a supportive boundary that deepens therapy in a unique way.
 At the same time, the potency of in-person therapeutic work is undeniable.
 I am a great believer that different bodies need different supports, and it is important to me that I am able to offer both options to my clients.

 My practice is not about changing who you are, but in supporting you with growing a relationship to who you already are.
 Your body (you) is our best teacher and I am excited about the possibilities we can grow together.

 A relationship with yourself is one that you will have for your entire life - why not make it a satisfying one?

 We are often socialized to seek answers, knowledge or permission from the outside, whether that consists of a family member, an authority figure, or a value system.
 What possibilities are available to a person, when they practice referencing from their own experience first?
 For some, this might look like forming an ability to shape and maintain boundaries, or an increased sense of agency, confidence, and self-worth.

-Whether you are seeking support with the relationship or dynamic you have with your parent, sibling, friend, partner, or spouse, I encourage you to reach out to me so we can discuss what is showing up for you and how I can help.
+I reserve a number of early afternoon and early evening slots exclusively for couples.
+I encourage you to reach out to me so we can discuss what is showing up for you and how I can help.